Dells Family Introduces River Boutique Hotel

 The newly renovated, rebranded and renamed River Inn on the Wisconsin River — a 73-room property at 1015 River Road that for the past seven years served as part of the multi-unit Mt.
 Olympus Village — could open as early for guests as next weekend, with a “boutique” hotel concept that could fit right in with the city’s hopes for a revitalized downtown area.

-Adam, David and Rich Makowski — whose family has owned and operated hotels, restaurants and a gas station in the Dells since 1973 — have been working since early January to remodel the property’s interior, and they will soon unveil plans for an exterior renovation that will tie into the nearby river, the Riverwalk and the historical significance of the area.
+Adam, David and Rich Makowski — whose family has owned and operated hotels, restaurants and a gas station in the Dells since 1973 — have been working since January 1, 2017 to remodel the property’s interior, exterior and restuarant and bar (The VUE).
+They will soon unveil plans for an one of a kind Riverfront Plaza that will tie into the nearby Riverwalk and emphasize the historical significance of the Wisconsin Dells area.

 The River Inn’s main hotel building occupies the site of Drinker’s Landing, where the first boat tours of the Upper Dells began — by steamboat — in 1873, and where a hotel has occupied the site since 1924, according to a historical marker that is sure to have a prominent place once the new hotel is up and running.

-That storied history plus the riverside area’s scenic beauty and the newly expanded Riverwalk will be incorporated into the hotel’s intimate setting, according to River Inn Co-owner and General Manager Adam Makowski.
+That storied history plus the riverside area’s scenic beauty and the newly expanded Riverwalk has been incorporated into the hotel’s intimate setting, according to River Inn Co-owner and General Manager Adam Makowski.

-The hotel will feature on its interior walls the work of Dells-area nature photographer Joseph Leute, Makowski said, and its intimate size and an on-site ownership committed to service also fit into the “boutique” hotel concept.
+The hotel will feature on its interior walls the work of Dells-area nature photographer Joseph Leute and H.H.
+Bennett, Makowski said, and its intimate size and an on-site ownership committed to service also fit into the “boutique” hotel concept.

 The hotel also will feature a host of other amenities, the Makowski brothers said, among them a riverside deck and boat dock not far from an indoor, full-service restaurant and bar as well as an indoor pool and hot tub overlooking the river.